 The Swiss Red Cross arrived at the camp on September 5 and began to make the arrangements for the POWs to leave the camp.
 Later in the day, the POWs were taken to the train station and put on trains.
 Once on the train, they were given three days of k-rations for the trip.
 The POWs ate the rations the first night on the train.
 When they got to Tokyo, most of the POWs were sick from overeating.

 They were taken to a bay 200 miles south of Tokyo and boarded the U.S.S.
 Rescue and was returned to the Philippines and promoted to Staff Sergeant.
-He returned home and married Angela Dupke on October 19, 1945, and became the father of two daughters and a son.
+It appears he may have been flown back to the U.S. He returned home and married Angela Dupke on October 19, 1945, and became the father of two daughters and a son.
 He resided in Shadyside, Ohio, and later Wabash, Indiana.

 John E. Hobbs Jr. passed away on December 21, 1971, in Wabash, Indiana, and was buried at Memorial Lawns Cemetery in Wabash.